vuikit/vuikit/README.md

 })
 ```

-Changing the output or adding specific features is straight forward by extending a component.
+Changing the output or adding specific features is straightforward by extending a component.

 ```js
 import Vue from 'vue'